 You will mostly meet groups of four ethnic groups, Hmong, Dao, Chinese and Pu Peo, who inhabit the terracotta houses with the typical yellow walls.

 Local specialities: corn alcohol, soy, man thau cake of Chinese style cuisine, five-colour sticky rice and brocade.

 Where and when?
 It is located in Dong Van district, near the border between Vietnam and China, some 120 kilometres from Ha Giang city and 5 kilometres from the Yen Minh - Dong Van loop.
 Uncrowded compared to other Ha Giang markets, it is held until noon.

 You will meet there the Hmong and Chinese especially who populate the quiet borough of Pho Bang.
 The colours and smells of the stalls put on the ground are enough to brighten up the mountainous village even more.

 Local specialties: brocade, wild honey, sticky mountain rice, soy, corn...

 The special market of the year: Khau Vai love market

-Of course, these are the place where we go to do our shopping, but the mountain markets in Ha Giang are also meeting places for future and ex-lovers.
+Of course, these are the places where we go to do our shopping, but the mountain markets in Ha Giang are also meeting places for future and ex-lovers.
 This is another story that fills your curiosity with the legend of the Khau Vai love market.
-It welcomes you to its traditional festival held on the 27th of the 3rd lunar month which falls this year on 19th April.
+It welcomes you to its traditional festival held on the 27th of the 3rd lunar month which falls this year on the 19th of April.